To quote E.M. Forster, “How do I know what I think until I see it in writing?” Here are some thoughts I’ve published over the years.

 Principles from psychology are found throughout the book, along with dozens of examples showing how these techniques have been applied with great success.
 In addition, each section includes interviews with influential web and interaction designers.

 Self-published in 2010.
-10th Anniversary edition coming soon to Kickstarter!.
+15th Anniversary edition coming soon to Kickstarter!.

 In the midst of a busy project it's all too easy to forget the nuances that distinguish great products.
 Mental Notes brings together 50 insights from psychology into an easy reference and brainstorming tool.
 Each card describes one insight into human behavior and suggests ways to apply this to the design of Web sites, Web apps, and software applications.

 Currently in testing & development.
-On the roadmap for a 2021 release.